How to Remove Carpet from a Staircase and Refinish the Wood with Stain and Paint

 How to Makeover a Staircase

 I always thought since my home was a builders spec house that the steps had no bull-nose.
-But low and behold when I went to take a peek to see what was under the carpet I was surprised with bull-nose steps – a big plus.
+But low and behold when I went to take a peek to see what was under the carpet I was surprised to find bull-nose steps – a big plus.

 The downside: the steps were not hardwood, but soft pine boards with lots of rough knots and imperfections and overspray of paint.
 I didn’t let this stop me though.

 The hardest part of re-doing the stairs was the fact that they were opened on the outer edge.
 Removing the carpet between the balusters was tough and the carpet was adhered with glue and 20 staples on each outer edge.

 Once I got all the staples out with a paint of needle nose pliers and a lot of muscle, the edges were pretty chewed up.
 My hubby help me sand them smooth to remove the paint and smooth the nail holes, but they were not perfect.
 Each one had overspray on it from when the detail molding piece was installed by the builder.
 This overspray of paint was hard to remove as each edge was rounded bull-nose.

 To sand in-between the balusters I used a little 3M manual sander called Sandblaster Pro Detail Sanding Tool.